guntas1808/guntas1808/README.md

 ## Hi there! 👋

-I am a pre-final year Computer Science undergraduate at Indian Institute of Technology Kanpur.
+I am a final year Computer Science undergraduate at Indian Institute of Technology Kanpur.
 I like exploring new domains and topics in Computer Science.
 I code mostly in C++ but I am also familiar with python, JavaScript and a bit of Java.

 Here's a quote that i really like: